 Welcome to Justice Bear: Equinox!
-The flagship versions of our runner are available for Android on Google Play Store and iOS on App Store, and include Achievements and Leaderboards.
-But you can also enjoy the PC, Mac and Linux versions, available on Itch.io and Humble Bundle (these bundles include the Android version too).
+The flagship version of our runner is available for Android on Google Play Store, and includes Achievements and Leaderboards.
+But you can also enjoy the PC, Mac and Linux versions, available on Itch.io.
 Last but not least, you can play a modest web version clicking on "Play the game" above these lines.
 And now, the official description:

 While Bearnard and his family are enjoying the Spring Festival, the peaceful village of Amber Town is suddenly invaded by an unknown army.
 With just seconds to react, young Bearnard decides to draw their attention to give time to his family to hide.
 Help him cross the town while it's reduced to ashes, avoiding bombs and debris, and jumping across broken streets and fire pits.

 ★ Tap and jump, that's all.
 Easy controls to enjoy fast paced action.